 Prolotherapy is an injection treatment that is used to trigger your body’s natural healing capabilities.
 It is especially effective in addressing various forms of pain and certain medical conditions.
 Prolotherapy triggers a cascade of blood and stem cells in that area to jump into action – responding to prolotherapy injections as a threat or fresh injury.
 Your natural immune response is for healing agents to rush to the area to repair the “injury” the injection has introduced and, in the process, the original damage to the area begins healing.
 Learn more about Prolotherapy by reaching out to our Alexandria VA location.

-Prolotherapy is used to help people chronic pain and many medical conditions, including:
+Prolotherapy is used to help people with chronic pain and many medical conditions, including:

 Prolotherapy has an excellent track record and has brought results for many of our patients in the Alexandria VA area.